 Eli Orzessek checks into a compact hotel room overlooking 'Grandma's Harajuku'

-It's a five-minute walk in a straight line from Sugamo Station — not hard to find at all.
+Getting there: It's a five-minute walk in a straight line from Sugamo Station — not hard to find at all.

 Check-in experience: Nice and easy — I'd booked through Agoda so everything was all paid for and sorted already.